ryerson-ggl/mordecai-geoparser-on-windows/README.md

 ### Step 7.
 Check that mordecai is running properly

-Activate the `mordecai-2.0.1.post1` Python environment:
+In a command console, activate the `mordecai-2.0.1.post1` Python environment:

 ```
 activate mordecai-2.0.1.post1
 ```

-Enter a Python console:
+Enter the Python console:

 ```
 python